 Note: New Relic's iOS app does not have the full feature set of the New Relic web interface.
 For more detailed analysis, sign in to your New Relic account with a web browser.

 When viewing the dashboard for an application or server, you can change the visible time frame by using the clock icon in the top right of your iOS dashboard.
 This feature is similar to the standard New Relic time picker.

-Based on your alert notification selections, New Relic sends alerts to your account email or New Relic iOS app when your application exceeds any Critical threshold.
-For iOS alerts, notifications automatically appear on your screen when you unlock your device.
+Based on your alert notification selections, New Relic sends alerts to your account email or New Relic mobile app when your application exceeds any Critical threshold.
+For iOS alerts, notifications appear on your lock screen and can be viewed by swiping the alert.

-If you have a mobile application and have installed New Relic for Mobile Apps, you can monitor its performance directly from your iPhone or iPad.
-This includes network errors, API calls, and number of active users.
+If you have a mobile application and have installed New Relic Mobile, you can monitor its performance directly from your iPhone or iPad.
+New Relic Mobile monitoring includes network errors, API calls, and number of active users.
 You can also view detailed individual crash reports for a deeper understanding of a particular crash incident.